lawsocsg/lawsoc-clinic-manual/docs/family-law.md

 trust.
-If it is better to divide the matrimonial asset, the court may make an order vesting any matrimonial asset owned by both parties jointly in both the parties in common in such shares as the court considers just and equitable.
-[75]_
+If it is better to divide the matrimonial asset, the court may make an order vesting any matrimonial asset owned by both parties jointly in both the parties in common in such shares as the court considers just and equitable.[^61]

 **Can I reclaim a personal loan I made to my ex-spouse after our divorce?**

-As long as the personal loan agreement meets the requirement of the law of contract, such agreement is valid.
-[76]_ If the loan is payable, then you may reclaim the loan.
+As long as the personal loan agreement meets the requirement of the law of contract, such agreement is valid.[^62] If the loan is payable, then you may reclaim the loan.

 **Am I eligible to purchase a HDB flat while I am separated?**